adequatica/adequatica.github.io/_posts/2022-09-07-hidden-gems-of-playwright.md

 _Fig.
 6. Example of exploring selector_

-For thoughtful debugging you can add [await page.pause()](https://playwright.dev/docs/debug#pagepause) on a desired line of the code — it will stop test execution and will not close Inspector window after timeout.
+For thoughtful debugging, you can add [`await page.pause()`](https://playwright.dev/docs/debug#pagepause) on a desired line of the code — it will stop test execution and will not close the Inspector window after a timeout.

+---

+Take a look at [part 2](https://adequatica.github.io/2024/05/23/hidden-gems-of-playwright-part-2.html).

 Copy @ [Medium](https://adequatica.medium.com/hidden-gems-of-playwright-68fcf8896bcb)